korzin/aws-certified-dev-handbook/handbooks/swf_done.md

   A Decision task tells a decider that the state of the workflow execution has changed so that the decider can determine the next activity that needs to be performed.
 The decision task contains the current workflow history.

+## Task lists  (remember)

+Key points to note about Amazon SWF ‘Task Lists’
+– Separate lists need to be used for activity tasks and decision tasks – Tasks can only be scheduled on a single task list
+– Tasks are not shared across lists
+– Task lists need to be scoped to a specific AWS region and SWF domain

 ## Amazon SWF Domains
 Domains provide a way of scoping Amazon SWF resources within your AWS account.
 All the components of a workflow, such as the workflow type and activity types, must be specified to be in a domain.

 ## SWF FAQ